krysp-io/node-red-contrib-cloud-scheduler/README.md

 <p>2.
 Export their flows & import them to Krysp platform (built using Node-RED).</p>

 ## Help
-    <p> For help click on the scheduler node from the palette list.</p>
+    For help click on the scheduler node from the palette list.

 ## Issues
     Feel Free to raise a issue on <a href="https://github.com/krysp-io/node-red-contrib-scheduler/issues"></a>